VanierCollege/VanierMasterScheduleApi/README.md

 - [ ] Sorting support (from the master schedule)
 - [ ] Improve fetch handling

-*This project is made a student and is by no means an official way to access the master schedule.*
+*This project is made by a student and is by no means an official way to access the master schedule.*